After Trump rescinds protections, trans hotline reports spike in calls

-When Andre Perez was dating a bipolar, transgender partner years ago, he described his nights as tumultuous, sleepless and "filled with crying and yelling."
+When André Perez was dating a transgender partner who was bipolar years ago, he described his nights as tumultuous, sleepless and "filled with crying and yelling."

 "In the morning, I'd go to work having not slept all night and still be scared for the well-being of the person I love, and I didn't feel like I could talk about it," said Perez, a transgender man living in Chicago.
 "There would be nights when I didn't know if they'd make it out of the night alive, thinking they were a danger to themselves and would be suicidal."